 My current project is "Small Places: The Anglophone Caribbean, Victorian Britain, and the Forms of Atlantic Archipelagoes," a book manuscript that aligns the Caribbean and Britain through their shared geographical reality as archipelagoes.
 The context of the archipelago foregrounds how key writers from opposite ends of the colonial-postcolonial spectrum approach literary form in surprisingly similar ways.

-My work has been published in Anthurium: A Caribbean Studies Journal and Studies in the Novel and has also been supported by the Robert Penn Warren Center for the Humanities.
+My work has been published or is forthcoming in Anthurium: A Caribbean Studies Journal, Studies in the Novel, and Asian Diasporic Visual Cultures and the Americas (ADVA), and has also been supported by the Robert Penn Warren Center for the Humanities.
 I also engage with the broader public through my work with the New Books Network.